cbetta/flow2/README.md

 **Why is it built in Sinatra/not using Rails/written in such a weird way?** Because first and foremost, it's software for me, and I wanted to have fun building it.
 I develop in quite an idiosyncratic way as I don't develop software professionally, work in a team, and I just do what I want, the way I want.
 Nonetheless, I have tried to ensure the *result* is of a high quality as that's all I care about.

+**How does the testing work?** The testing is primary acceptance based and uses `capybara-webkit`.
+You'll need to ensure you have Qt running for this to work - `brew install qt` may help here on OS X.

 ## TODOs